Find Healthcare Schools

 • Staff Radiologist

-In the United States, there were 372,400 jobs for Radiologist in 2016.
+There were about 372,400 jobs for Radiologist in 2016 (in the United States).
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Radiologist by 2026.
-The BLS estimates 14,300 yearly job openings in this field.
+There will be an estimated 14,300 positions for Radiologist per year.

 undefined